Young Offender Program

 Participants must waive the preliminary hearing and immediately file an application for the Young Offender Program.
 Accepted applicants will be scheduled for an admission hearing in the Delaware County Court of Common Pleas before the presiding Judge of the Young Offender Program.
 Applicants will tender an open nolo contendere plea to the Criminal Information that is filed by the Delaware County Office of the District Attorney.
 The nolo contendere plea will be held in abeyance pending the participant’s enrollment and successful completion of the Young Offender Program.
 Participants in the program are expected to reside in Delaware County and maintain employment and/or a full-time educational program throughout the eighteen months of intensive court supervision.
-Successful completion of the Program shall result in the dismissal of the felony charge and acceptance of the plea and sentencing on the remaining misdemeanor possession of a controlled substance offense.
-With the successful completion of the Program, a sentencing hearing will be scheduled just prior to the final 18th month of supervision and will require thirty (30) additional days of probation.
+Successful completion of the Program shall result in the dismissal/nolle pros of the entire case, with the opportunity for expungement of the case one year after the date of successful completion; barring no new arrests within that year.
 Failure to complete the program requirements and recommendations, for any reason, shall result in the removal from the program and acceptance of the entire tendered plea and sentencing.

 HOW TO APPLY:

-1. Download application and review all program requirements and eligibility criteria with defense counsel.
+- Download the application and review all program requirements and eligibility criteria with defense counsel.

-3. Application will be reviewed by the District Attorney’s Office and defense counsel will receive a response from the District Attorney’s Office advising if the applications has been accepted and if the defendant meets eligibility criteria.
+- The application will be reviewed by the District Attorney’s Office and defense counsel will receive a response from the District Attorney’s Office advising if the applications have been accepted and if the defendant meets eligibility criteria.

 ELIGIBILITY CRITERIA: Eligibility is considered on a case by case basis.
 To be eligible to participate, the defendant must meet the following criteria: